Patrick Sieloff: Professional

 Sieloff was drafted in the second round, 42nd overall, by the Calgary Flames in the 2012 NHL Entry Draft.
 On July 19, 2013, the Flames signed Sieloff to a three-year two-way contract.
 On April 9, 2016, Sieloff scored his first NHL goal in his first NHL game, which also turned out to be the game-winning goal, on Darcy Kuemper of the Minnesota Wild in a 2–1 victory.

 On June 27, 2016, Sieloff was traded by the Flames to the Ottawa Senators in exchange for Alex Chiasson.
 On September 25, 2016, Sieloff hit fellow Senator Clarke MacArthur hard during a training camp scrimmage at the team's annual Fan Fest in an incident that left MacArthur with a concussion.
 Bobby Ryan immediately dropped his gloves and went after Sieloff, and on his next shift Chris Neil also attempted to get retribution.
 Sieloff was subsequently removed from the game as a precaution.
-He was then sent down to the AHL and did not receive a call up that season.
-MacArthur, who had a history of concussions prior to the incident, would only play 23 more NHL games in his career following the hit.
+He was then sent down to the AHL and did not receive a call-up that season.
+MacArthur, who had a history of concussions before the incident, would only play 23 more NHL games in his career following the hit.
 Despite the incident, he signed a one-year, two-way contract with the Senators in the summer before the 2017–18 season began.
 He received his first call up on March 20, 2018, to play in a game against the Florida Panthers.
 In his debut, he scored a goal in the 7–2 loss, becoming the first player in NHL history to score a goal in their debut for two different teams.
 He was reassigned to the AHL on March 21, 2018.
 Following being named Belleville's defenceman of the year, Sieloff signed a two-year, two-way contract with the Senators.